 Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 Many athletes train hard, compete often, and push their bodies to the limit.
 But when injury strikes, everything stops.
 The focus shifts to pain, appointments are booked, a few exercises are prescribed — and then everyone hopes the problem will resolve on its own.
+The issue is that most athletes don't truly understand what happens inside their body during an injury.
+Without that understanding, it's easy to train the wrong things, rely entirely on others, or get stuck in recurring problems.
+This article gives you a clear, practical foundation — a way to understand your body as a system.
+With this knowledge, you can start recovery in the right place and make smarter decisions all the way back to full function.

 The Chain That Carries Your Performance